5 Key Factors in Determining Mortgage Interest Rate

 5. Lender and Mortgage Insurance

 The choice of lender and the requirement for mortgage insurance can also impact your mortgage interest rate.
 Different lenders offer varying rates, so it’s essential to shop around and compare offers from multiple mortgage lenders and mortgage brokers.
-Additionally, if you make a down payment of less than 20%, you’ll likely need to pay for mortgage insurance, which can increase your overall mortgage costs.
+Additionally, if you make a down payment of less than 20%, you’ll likely need to pay for private mortgage insurance, which can increase your overall mortgage costs.
 Comparing different lenders and understanding their requirements can help you find a lower mortgage rate.